Melvin Henley

 Melvin Henley (born August 25, 1935) is an American politician who served in the Kentucky House of Representatives from the 5th district from 2005 to 2013.
 He is a graduate of Murray State University where he received a Bachelor of Science degree in chemistry.
+Henley was first elected to the house in 2004, defeating Democratic incumbent Buddy Buckingham.
+Henley subsequently changed his party affiliation to the Democratic party on September 14, 2007.
+He retired from the house in 2012 and was succeeded by Republican Kenny Imes.